gokulan006/HumanAI-Crisis-Tracker/README.md

 └── .env                      # Environment variables (not included in repo)
 ```

-## Contributing
-Feel free to submit issues or pull requests to enhance this project.

 ## License
 This project is licensed under the MIT License.